DeSantis nails down teacher pay increases

-TALLAHASSEE — After warning of big budget vetoes because of the coronavirus pandemic, Gov. Ron DeSantis on Wednesday secured the fate of one major spending item: teacher pay increases.
+After warning of big budget vetoes because of the coronavirus pandemic, Gov. Ron DeSantis on June 24 secured the fate of one major spending item: teacher pay increases.

 The Republican governor signed into law a measure that sets the stage for spending $500 million to try to boost the minimum salaries of classroom teachers to at least $47,500 and to give raises to veteran teachers.